talha-11-11/seo-article-agent/README.md

 - **Clean separation of concerns**
 - **Real frontend consumption via HTTP**

-The architecture mirrors how a production AI content platform would be built — just without external dependencies.
+The architecture mirrors how a production AI content platform would be built, just without external dependencies.